some-ip-com/open-someip-spec/src/someip-sd.rst

 After a message for a specific Service Instance the Service Discovery waits for 1*CYCLIC_OFFER_DELAY before sending the next message for this Service Instance.

 .. feat_req:: 🎯
-    :id: feat_req_someipsd_631
-    :reqtype: Requirement
-    :security: NO
-    :safety: QM
-    :satisfies:
-    :status: valid
-    :collapse: True

-For Requests/Subscriptions the same cyclic behavior in Main Phase as for the Offers shall be implemented with the parameter CYCLIC_REQUEST_DELAY instead of CYCLIC_OFFER_DELAY.

-.. feat_req:: 🎯
     :id: feat_req_someipsd_866
     :reqtype: Requirement
     :security: NO